Pratik180198/Boston-House-Price-Prediction/README.md

 Our next step would be to follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

-To run the app in a local machine,create a procfile and shoot this command in the project directory:
+_STEP 2_ To run the app in a local machine,create a procfile and shoot this command in the project directory:
 ```bash
 web: gunicorn app:app
 ```